We are an apostolate for the promotion of prayer, love for and adoration of Jesus in the most Blessed Sacrament.

-Our mission includes providing adoration Sign-Up Weekends, either in person or remotely, to promote, establish, increase and maintain daily or weekly partial hours of exposition and adoration of the Real Presence of Christ or round the clock Perpetual Eucharistic Adoration.
+Our mission includes providing adoration Sign-Ups, in person or/and remotely, to promote, establish, increase and maintain daily or weekly partial hours of exposition and adoration of the Real Presence of Christ or round the clock Perpetual Eucharistic Adoration.

-We help to recruit and train an adoration coordinating team of laity and scheduled adorers from within each parish and provide comprehensive organizational resources.
+We help to recruit and train scheduled adorers and an adoration coordinating team of laity from within each parish and provide comprehensive organizational resources.

 Our apostolate of Eucharistic adoration promotes faithful education, belief in and loving devotion to the Real Presence of Christ.